AJ2O/aws-whitepapers-summary/Networking/mpls.md

 # Introduction
 Many service providers offer a managed MPLS solution that is either Layer 3 or Layer 2-based (according to OSI model), and the solution provides a logical extension of a customer's network.
 In this whitepaper, MPLS refers to the service provider's managed MPLS/[WAN](https://www.cloudflare.com/en-gb/learning/network-layer/what-is-a-wan/) solution.
-While AWS does not natively integrate with MPLS as a protocol, AWS provides mechanims by which to connect an existing MPLS/WAN solution via [AWS Direct Connect](https://aws.amazon.com/directconnect/) and VPN.
+While AWS does not natively integrate with MPLS as a protocol, AWS provides mechanisms by which to connect an existing MPLS/WAN solution via [AWS Direct Connect](https://aws.amazon.com/directconnect/) and VPN.

 # Overview of AWS Networking Services and Core Technologies
 This section briefly describes the key AWS services and technologies discussed in this whitepaper.